Editor’s Note: This blog post has been updated in September 2021.

 Factors Driving The Digital Transformation Of Workplace Training

 - Availability of Improved Technology: The advent of learning technology solutions such as LXP allows employees to take advantage of self-guided learning, microlearning, and gamified training content.
 Virtual Labs with VR and AR technology enables L&D professionals to reinvent learning models and create programs that engage learners, facilitate the learning process, and enable a seamless transition of knowledge from the desk to the job.
 All this in a simulated and safe environment.
 In the context of traditionally risky professions such as mining or operating heavy machinery, virtual experiential training can, quite literally, save lives.
+With the influence of technology growing at a rapid pace, digital workplace learning is the natural fit.

 - L&D is now a Core Business Development Area: Ultimately, these changes are driven by a paradigm shift of business priority and organizational goals.
 The function of learning is now regarded as a strategic business development operation that facilitates skill development and innovation by fostering a culture of continuous learning and collaboration.
-LXPs also employ robust mechanisms that track user behavior and progress leading to in-depth analytics.
-Employers can now identify what level of support skilled workers may need to perform difficult tasks and functions.
-The deployment of remote learning has never been simpler.
-If you are interested in learning more, here are 5 tips for going live with an LXP in a week.

 The Future is Digital for L&D